Guadeloupe Travel Information

 Guadeloupe has good medical facilities, although not all doctors speak English.
 A vaccination is recommended for hepatitis A. Yellow fever vaccinations are required for those arriving from infected areas.
-Guadeloup is a Zika virus high-risk area.
+Guadeloup was a Zika virus high-risk area, though there is currently no evidence of ongoing transmission.
+Still, risk may exist.
 Pregnant women should avoid visiting the island, and other travellers should take extra care to protect themselves against mosquitos.

 Guadeloupean society is famously welcoming and friendly, with a high emphasis placed on convivial social interactions between men and women.
 Social mores and etiquette in Guadeloupe reflect its colonial history (indeed, it is still subject to French Law); however, gender roles are perhaps more traditional than in European societies, with the bywords 'reputation' (for men) and 'respect' (for women) often being invoked.

 The international dialling code for Guadeloupe is +590.